Camino Solo GR65 – Lone, but not alone, along The Way of Saint James

 - Themed dossier, Hiking Insight Notes and 1: 50,000 maps.
 The Way is very well way marked and we consider this scale map as entirely adequate for this particular trail.

-¹ You are entitled to take up to two pieces of luggage, each weighing up to 13 kgs – i.e., no suitcase must exceed 13kgs and the max. weight is 2 x 13 kgs or 26 kgs.
-Supplements are payable for extra or overweight luggage.
+¹ You are entitled to take one piece of luggage weighing up to 13 kgs – i.e., no suitcase must exceed 13 kgs and supplements apply for extra or overweight luggage.
+We accept no responsibility for lost valuables.
+We advise you not to bring computers and business-related equipment.

 Note: we are able to arrange for your excess luggage to be securely stored for the duration of your tour and delivered to the final hotel before your departure.
 Please ask us for further details of this service if it is of interest to you.